-Magnitude of range of motion.
+Magnitude of range of motion of the horse's limbs.
 Same as Scope.

 BALANCE

 Relative distribution of the weight of horse and rider upon the fore and hind legs (longitudinal balance) and the left and right legs (lateral balance).
 In dressage training, the horse learns to move with the base of support narrowed laterally and shortened longitudinally, which makes the balance less stable but at the same time makes it more mobile (especially the forehand) and susceptible to small external influences (of the rider).